-When he was in England and appeared in the TV regularly, a man overheard 2 patrons sitting in the café passing off a remark, “This man should be England Prime Minister!”
+When he was in England and appeared on the TV regularly, a man overheard 2 patrons sitting in the café passing off a remark, “This man should be England Prime Minister!”

 In 1963, Lee Kuan Yew felt the threat from Indonesia and a lot of explosions happened.
-He united the citizens and insisted that they should stand firm and brushed the invaders off.
+He united the citizens and insisted that they should stand firm to brush the invaders off.
 A total of 29 bombs were recorded by March 1965.

 They were hanged later for murder in Singapore after an unsuccessful appeal to the Federal Court of Malaysia on 5 October 1966 by Indonesia.
 From the perspective of a small country, a fearless Lee Kuan Yew never succumbed to the pressure from a bigger country.

 The then Indonesian President Sukarno was furious about this and swore to take revenge on Lee Kuan Yew.
 He asked the bodies to be shipped back.
 It aggravated the bilateral tie between Singapore and Indonesia because the 2 men were seen as heroes in Indonesia.
 They were buried with full honours at the National Heroes Cemetery.

 On 27 May 1973, through some help from the Indonesian Ambassador in Singapore, Lee Kuan Yew went to Jakarta to pay his respects to the 2 men and offered flowers at their graves.
 Such formality was praised by the Indonesian press and the relationship between the 2 countries were appeased and became better.